moifort/play-with-axon-framework/README.md

+# Amazon sample

 To start the project just run it.
-It will simulate command on start up.
+It will simulate command on start up